Cornell-Tech-Turtlebot/object_tracking/README.md

         catkin_make

-3. Then run these commands:
+3. Then run these commands, each command in a separate Terminal window:

         roscore